✒️

 Looking into scheduled tasks on the target system, you may see a scheduled task that either lost its binary or it's using a binary you can modify.

-command without any options.
+Scheduled tasks can be listed from the command line using the schtasks command without any options.
 To retrieve detailed information about any of the services, you can use a command like the following one:

 Command Prompt

 If our current user can modify or overwrite the "Task to Run" executable, we can control what gets executed by the taskusr1 user, resulting in a simple privilege escalation.
-To check the file permissions on the executable, we use icacls
+To check the file permissions on the executable, we use icacls:

 As can be seen in the result, the BUILTIN\Users group has full access (F) over the task's binary.
 This means we can modify the .bat file and insert any payload we like.
-For your convenience, nc64.exe
+For your convenience, nc64.exe can be found on C:\tools.
+Let's change the bat file to spawn a reverse shell:

 The next time the scheduled task runs, you should receive the reverse shell with taskusr1 privileges.
 While you probably wouldn't be able to start the task in a real scenario and would have to wait for the scheduled task to trigger, we have provided your user with permissions to start the task manually to save you some time.
 We can run the task with the following command: